-D is the differentiation (expressed as a %) arising from the application of all of the factors contained in clause 6.4(c).
+D is the differentiation (expressed as a %) arising from the application of all of the factors contained in clause c).

-R is the total remuneration that the self insured employer expects to pay or has paid to the self insured employer's workers during the relevant financial year, as adjusted by subtracting total remuneration paid to apprentices/trainees as defined in the WorkCover Premium Provisions 2012-13
+R is the total remuneration that the self-insured employer expects to pay or has paid to the self-insured employer's workers during the relevant financial year commencing on or after 1 July 2013, as adjusted by subtracting total remuneration paid to apprentices/trainees as defined in a WorkCover Premium Order published in the Government Gazette in accordance with section 71 of the Act.

-IPR is the industry premium rate corresponding to the class of industry in which the self insured employer employs workers for each of the self insured employer's locations as determined by WorkCover.
+IPR is the industry premium rate corresponding to the class of industry in which the self-insured employer employs workers for each of the self-insured employer's locations as determined by WorkCoverSA.

-SEF is the fee rate for self-insured employers as determined by WorkCover from time to time as set out in clause 6.3.1.
+SEF is the fee rate for self-insured employers as determined by WorkCoverSA from time to time as set out in clause 6.3.1.

-OHS% is the percentage rate in regard to the occupational health safety and welfare employer registration fee for self-insured employers as determined by WorkCover for the relevant financial year.
+WHS% is the percentage rate in regard to the WHS employer registration fee for self-insured employers as determined by WorkCoverSA for the relevant financial year.

-GST% is the percentage rate in regard to the of goods and services tax determined by the Australian Government for the relevant financial year.
+GST% is the percentage rate in regard to the goods and services tax determined by the Australian Government for the relevant financial year.

-The total fee payable by a self-insured employer is the sum of the fee payable for all locations registered by the self-insured employer plus the adjusted fee component and additional fee component (if any) applicable to the self-insured employer pursuant to the natural consequences model.
+The total fee payable by a self-insured employer is the sum of the fee payable for all locations registered by the self-insured employer plus the adjusted fee component and additional fee component (if any) applicable to the self-insured employer under this Code.

-6.6 Component of fee determined under section 72B(2)(e) of the Act as of 1 July 2012 (or under section 68 (2)(d) prior to 1 July 2012)

-(a) WorkCover will keep a record of the total of the contributions by each self-insured employer in relation to the component of the levy paid under section 68(2)(d) prior to 1 July 2012 and/or the fee paid under section 72B(2)(e) as of 1 July 2012, and of the period or periods

-- during which that self-insured employer has paid a levy/fee which included this component. - (b) WorkCover may determine the characteristics of a class of self-insured employers under clause 6.7 whose fee shall not include a fee component under section 72B(2)(e) of the Act in which event it will allocate a rate of fee to that class of employers as reflects the differentiation from those self-insured employers making a contribution under section 68(2)(d) and allocate self-insured employers to that class as meet those characteristics.
+Component of fee determined under section 72B(2)(e) of the Act as of 1 July 2012 a) WorkCoverSA will keep a record of the total of the contributions by each self-insured employer in relation to the component of the levy paid under section 68(2)(d) prior to 1 July 2012 and/or the fee paid under section 72B(2)(e) after 1 July 2012, and of the period or periods during which that self-insured employer has paid a levy/fee which included this component. b) WorkCoverSA may determine the characteristics of a class of self-insured employers under clause 6.7whose fee shall not include a fee component under section 72B(2)(e) of the Act in which event it will allocate a rate of fee to that class of employers as reflects the differentiation from those self-insured employers making a contribution under section 72B(2)(e) and allocate self-insured employers to that class as meet those characteristics.

-6.7 Classes of fee
+6.7.
+Classes of fee

-- (a) WorkCover may, from time to time, determine the classes of fee for self-insured employers and may nominate any self-insured employer to any class of fee either for finite or indefinite periods. - (b) The fee rates for each fee class will be determined by WorkCover from time to time, and will be determined by reference to the reason for the fee class being established. - (c) WorkCover has determined that all Crown self-insured employers form a class of self-insured employers which are not required to pay a fee that includes a component under section 72B(2)(e) of the Act. - (d) WorkCover has determined to differentiate between self-insured employers, and to impose an adjusted fee component on some selfinsured employers, by reference to certain characteristics described in the natural consequences model as referred to in the calculation formula contained in clause 6.5. - (e) WorkCover has determined to differentiate between classes of self-insured employers that do not commit non-compliances and those that do and also as between self-insured employers that commit such non-compliances by reference to the different extent and durations of such non-compliances ('remedial fee classes') and may allocate self-insured employers to those classes by reference to WorkCover's assessment of those non-compliances.
+- WorkCoverSA may, from time to time, determine the classes of fee for self-insured employers and may nominate any self-insured employer to any class of fee either for finite or indefinite periods. - b) The fee rates for each fee class will be determined by WorkCoverSA from time to time, and will be determined by reference to the reason for the fee class being established. - c) WorkCoverSA has determined that all Crown self-insured employers form a class of self-insured employers which are not required to pay that component of a fee that comes under section 72B(2)(e) of the Act. - d) WorkCoverSA has determined to differentiate between classes of self-insured employers that do not commit non-compliances and those that do and also as between self-insured employers that commit such non-compliances by reference to the different extent and durations of such non-compliances ('remedial fee classes') and may allocate self-insured employers to those classes by reference to WorkCoverSA's assessment of those non-compliances.

-6.8 Remedial fee classes
+6.8.
+Remedial fee classes